 Career Progression

 If you haven’t looked into nursing before, you might have formed the wrong opinion about it, particularly in terms of the career you could expect to have.
 Many people will probably think that there is only one type or level of nursing.
-Or they might know there are different nurses who work in various departments (oncology, neonatal, ICU, the ER, and so on), but they don’t realize there are different ways to progress in a nursing career.
+Or they might know there are different nurses who work in various departments (oncology, neonatal, ICU, the ER, and so on).
+But they don’t realize there are different ways to progress in a nursing career.

 This is a very important point.
 The fact is that if you are an ambitious person, nursing might be the best option for you.
 You’ll start as an RN, but with hard work and plenty of experience, you can become a nurse leader, running an entire hospital (or at least the overall nursing department of that hospital).
 Along the way, there are many other options, so no matter how much work you want to put in or what level of accreditation you want to attain, there will be the option for you to do it.
 This can often be surprising to those who had no idea there was so much potential as a nurse.
-However, when you start to look more closely, you’ll see dozens of different paths to take, all of which allow you to help patients and do what you want to do.
+However, when you start to look more closely, you’ll see dozens of different paths to take.
+All of which allow you to help patients and do what you want to do.

 It starts with your education, of course.
 To become a nurse initially, you’ll need to attend a nursing college or study somewhere that offers nursing qualifications and degrees.
 This is non-negotiable; to become a nurse, you must have the relevant qualifications.
 After this, you can choose what to do.
 You might decide to move forward with your career, or you might feel that remaining as an RN is the perfect thing for you to do.